CTF logoAsset 23.png

 Clergy Guide & Tip Sheets on Supporting Survivors

 This resource equips clergy with guidance to recognize, respond to, and support individuals experiencing domestic violence.
-The guide covers the dynamics of abuse, the critical role of faith leaders, and key considerations for offering survivor-centered support.
-The accompanying tip sheets offers quick steps to help clergy respond in real-time situations.
+It explores the dynamics of abuse, the critical role of faith leaders, and key considerations for offering survivor-centered support.

 Liturgical & Lifecycle Resources

-A collection of prayers, sermon ideas, and lifecycle resources that clergy can integrate into their own services and teachings to raise awareness about domestic abuse, offer spiritual support to survivors
+A collection of prayers, sermon ideas, and lifecycle resources that clergy can integrate into their own services and teachings to raise awareness about domestic abuse, offer spiritual support to survivors.

 Text-Based Resources to Discuss Healthy Relationships